Rebilly/rebilly-recomponents/packages/recomponents/src/components/r-repeater/r-repeater.md

 # Repeater

-This is an abstract component to help you render data in a naked table.
-It is notably used by `r-grid` under the hood, which is probably the component you want to use :)
+This is an abstract component to help you render tabular data.
+It is notably used by `r-grid` under the hood.

 ### Props